citp/privacy-policy-historical/r/ro/roo/roomandboard.com.md

-> *The following text is extracted and transformed from the roomandboard.com privacy policy that was archived on 2009-02-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090214013233id_/http%3A//www.roomandboard.com/rnb/our_website/privacy.ftl) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roomandboard.com privacy policy that was archived on 2010-02-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100208001258id_/http%3A//www.roomandboard.com/rnb/our_website/privacy.ftl) for the most accurate reproduction.*

-# Room & Board - Our Website - Privacy Policy
+# Privacy Policy - Our Website - Room & Board

 ##